andrewcrook/homebrew-custom-taps/README.md

   /opt/homebrew/opt/pulseaudio/etc/pulse/default.pa
   ```

-*This Repo is a mirror from my private Git server it updates automatically evey 8 hours*
+*This Repo is a mirror from my private Git server it updates automatically every 8 hours*